Xunnamius/projector-pipeline/README.md

 > _PRIVILEGED ACTION_

-This component action uses cached `~/npm` and `./coverage` and data if available and uploads the working tree as an artifact.
+This component action uses cached `~/npm` and `./coverage` data if available and uploads the working tree as an artifact.

 ```YML
 uses: xunnamius/projector-pipeline@v1.0.0